PrivSec-dev/privsec.dev/content/os/Choosing Your Desktop Linux Distribution.md

 For frozen distributions, package maintainers are expected to backport patches to fix vulnerabilities (Debian is one such [example](https://www.debian.org/security/faq#handling)) rather than bump the software to the “next version” released by the upstream developer.
 Some security fixes [do not](https://arxiv.org/abs/2105.14565) receive a [CVE](https://en.wikipedia.org/wiki/Common_Vulnerabilities_and_Exposures) (particularly less popular software) at all and therefore do not make it into the distribution with this patching model.
 As a result minor security fixes are sometimes held back until the next major release.

 In fact, in certain cases, there have been vulnerabilities introduced by Debian because of their patching process.
-[Bug 1633467](https://bugzilla.mozilla.org/show_bug.cgi?id=1633467) and [Bug 1679430](https://bugzilla.mozilla.org/show_bug.cgi?id=1679430) are examples of this.
+[Bug 1633467](https://bugzilla.mozilla.org/show_bug.cgi?id=1633467) and [DSA-1571](https://www.debian.org/security/2008/dsa-1571) are examples of this.

 ![Upstream / Distros Gap](/images/upstream-distros-gap.png)